Tyrn/wei/the-insider-en.typ

 announcement  about  transnational Metal Uranium buying a totally non-liquid uranium mine came  out, you had bought  two hundred  thirty million worth of this  mine's shares.
 And you sold them in  two  days at  three billion.
-Oh, there is another strikingly interesting accident - Shavash's friend Igon who was  in charge of the country's international loans, claimed that  Weia  was considering  postponing  paying off the interest on  the international  loan known as Iron  Bonds.
+Oh, there is another strikingly interesting accident---Shavash's friend Igon who was  in charge of the country's international loans, claimed that  Weia  was considering  postponing  paying off the interest on  the international  loan known as Iron  Bonds.
 Since, say,  some  bearer's bonds had been  stolen at